jacobcoro/sandbox-flashcard-app-vue/README.md

 It uses Vuex typescript helper [docs](https://github.com/paleo/direct-vuex) and [tutorial](https://itnext.io/use-a-vuex-store-with-typing-in-typescript-without-decorators-or-boilerplate-57732d175ff3)

-It uses vuex persist to persist user keys in coookies [github](https://github.com/championswimmer/vuex-persist)
+It uses vuex persist to persist user keys in cookies [github](https://github.com/championswimmer/vuex-persist)

 ## How to use

 All of the components are very simple, and route all of the decision making up to the view (ViewName.vue in src/views/) they are in.
-The view VanillaCRUD.vue has all of the simple Create Read Update and Delete functions in the methods.
+The view VanillaCRUD.vue has all of the simple Create Read Update and Delete functions in the methods (`Vue.extend({ methods: {}})`).
 If you want to test a library that deals with CRUD operations, that's the place to start.

 As an example of how to do that, I created another view VuexPersisted, to test out the vuex-persisted library and direct-vuex libraries.
 If you don't want to use vuex, delete that view, and the store folder, and the lines with 'store' in main.ts and src/router/index.ts

-To create a new test suite, create a new view, copying the VanillaCRUD.vue, and add it to the src/router/index.ts routes.
-Also add it to the 'routeNames' list in tests/e2e/specs/test.js
+To create a new test suite:
+create a new view by copying the VanillaCRUD.vue with a new name in the src/views folder, then add it to the src/router/index.ts routes.
+Then add it to the 'routeNames' list in tests/e2e/specs/e2etest.js and your new view will be included in e2e tests

 ## Project setup